 Step 4: Shady Grove Fertility must receive confirmation of legal counsel and contracts prior to the start of the fresh cycle.

-The female partner of the intended parent couple will be undergoing an IVF cycle if she is using her own eggs.
-If she’s using an egg donor, the donor will undergo an IVF cycle.
-This is a cycle where we will use high doses of the same hormones that are secreted by her brain each month (that normally stimulate one ovary to produce one egg) in order to get both ovaries to produce many eggs (usually 10 to 20).
+The intended parent couple will be undergoing an IVF cycle if they are using their own eggs.
+If they’re using an egg donor, the donor will undergo an IVF cycle.
+This is a cycle where we will use high doses of the same hormones that are secreted by the brain each month (that normally stimulate one ovary to produce one egg) in order to get both ovaries to produce many eggs (usually 10 to 20).
 Donors will receive these hormones (follicle-stimulating hormone [FSH] and luteinizing hormone [LH]) via subcutaneous injections (using small needles given directly into the fatty tissue underneath the skin).
-She will be monitored in the office with transvaginal ultrasound frequently to measure the size of the developing follicles (the fluid-filled sacs that contain the eggs) until they reach a size of 18 to 20 mm.
-She will also have her blood tested for estradiol levels as well.
-Once the lead follicles reach 18 to 20 mm in size, she will need an intramuscular injection to “trigger” egg maturity, and in 36 hours exactly, a physician will retrieve her eggs transvaginally.
+The patient will be monitored in the office with transvaginal ultrasound frequently to measure the size of the developing follicles (the fluid-filled sacs that contain the eggs) until they reach a size of 18 to 20 mm.
+They will also have their blood tested for estradiol levels as well.
+Once the lead follicles reach 18 to 20 mm in size, they will need an intramuscular injection to “trigger” egg maturity, and in 36 hours exactly, a physician will retrieve the eggs transvaginally.

-While the intended parent is undergoing the IVF cycle, you will receive estrogen and progesterone in sequential fashion via intramuscular injections, in order to prepare your uterine lining for implantation.
-Before you start this prep, you will come in to be sure your uterine lining is thin and your ovaries have no cysts.
-If everything looks normal, you will start the estrogen.
-Approximately 2 weeks later, you will come in for another transvaginal ultrasound and bloodwork to be sure your lining is developing adequately.
-If so, you will start the progesterone when instructed by your nurse.
-In order to be sure that you respond adequately and develop a lining that is perfectly primed and ready to support a developing embryo, you will undergo a “mock” cycle first, which is a practice cycle.
+While the intended parent is undergoing the IVF cycle, the gestational carrier will receive estrogen and progesterone in sequential fashion via intramuscular injections, in order to prepare the uterine lining for implantation.
+Before starting this prep, the gestational carrier will come in to be sure the uterine lining is thin and ovaries have no cysts.
+If everything looks normal, they will start the estrogen.
+Approximately 2 weeks later, they will come in for another transvaginal ultrasound and bloodwork to be sure the lining is developing adequately.
+If so, the gestatioanl carrier will start the progesterone when instructed by their nurse.
+In order to be sure that they respond adequately and develop a lining that is perfectly primed and ready to support a developing embryo, they will undergo a “mock” cycle first, which is a practice cycle.
 The mock cycle involves injections of estrogen, followed by a mid-cycle uterine evaluation to confirm the endometrial thickness is appropriate.
-If the lining is not favorable, we will make adjustments for the fresh cycle.
+If the lining is not favorable, the physician will make adjustments for the fresh cycle.
 After the mock cycle and all of the pre-screening bloodwork and psychological screening is complete, the real cycle can begin.

 From the time the intended parent and gestational carrier are initially seen for consultation, it generally takes 4 to 6 months to complete the necessary pre-screening and fresh cycle.
 If a patient is working with an attorney or agency to recruit a gestational carrier, it can take an additional 2 to 6 months to recruit a gestational carrier.